Moiz-Rahib/gsoc-phoenix-task1/README.md

 3. Type- <i>./python_server.sh</i>
 4. now open the browser window and type <i>http://localhost:8000</i> and browse to the html file.

+<b>Note:- you must have Python3.x installed on your system in order to use above shell script.</b>

 for downloading and documentation of three.js please visit <i>https://threejs.org/</i>